itzmeanjan/tgnize/README.md

 ## data source
 Here I'm using [Devs Chat](https://t.me/joinchat/BkBvqUQUj4VKPmFSSNPQSw)'s, exported Chat data set for testing these scripts.
 So all plots ( to be :wink: ) generated, present in this repository, are result of application of scripts on [Devs Chat](https://t.me/joinchat/BkBvqUQUj4VKPmFSSNPQSw)'s exported Chat data.

-~Template data set is present [here](./data).
+~Template data set is present [here](.).
 It holds all messages of [Devs Chat](https://t.me/joinchat/BkBvqUQUj4VKPmFSSNPQSw) upto _03/11/2019_ from initialization of group.~

-For respecting privacy of all users, I'm removing that data source from this public repo.
-Export chat for your own need.
+**For respecting privacy of all users, I'm removing that data source from this public repo.
+Export chat data for your own need.**

 ### exporting chat
 For exporting chat data for [Devs Chat](https://t.me/joinchat/BkBvqUQUj4VKPmFSSNPQSw) group of Telegram, I used Official Telegram Desktop Client.
 Exporting was done, while only including text messages _( no images, videos or audios )_, which are nothing but a bunch of HTML files.